baggachipz/tinylist/README.md

 ![tinylist](https://raw.githubusercontent.com/baggachipz/tinylist/master/src/assets/tinylist-yellow.svg)

-A minimalist, opinionated PWA checklists application.
+A secure, anonymous, minimalist PWA checklists application.

 * No advertisement or tracking
 * Free to use and open source